Are you tired of winging it when publishing on social media? Do you feel like you’re always scrambling for fresh content?

 Do you want to learn more about your audience?

 A little research will go a long way.
-Semrush, Google Analytics, or other analytics tools can provide incredible insights to help you understand your audience’s demographics.
+Analytics tools like Semrush and Google Analytics can provide incredible insights to help you understand your audience’s demographics.

-You can also understand your audience further by leveraging tools for social media listening.
-These tools can help you identify relevant audience conversations, providing insight into their challenges, needs, and interests related to your brand.
+You can also understand your audience further by leveraging social media listening tools.
+These platforms can help you identify relevant audience conversations, providing insight into their challenges, needs, and interests related to your brand.

-3. Perform An Audit of Your Content and Social Media Accounts
+3. Audit Your Social Media Accounts and Content

 A thorough audit of your existing social media accounts is crucial in creating an effective content calendar.
-You may find yourself having to enhance or restructure your content strategy through the insights you gather here.
+You may have to enhance or restructure your content strategy through the insights you gather here.

 • The most successful content and tactics on each platform so far